KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-RTSPStream.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `omxplayer` in file `MMM-RTSPStream.js`: Try to replace it with `vlc`.
+4. Recommendation: Found `jshint` in file `MMM-RTSPStream.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `omxplayer` in file `README.md`: Try to replace it with `vlc`.
+6. Deprecated: Found `omxplayer` in file `README.md`: Try to replace it with `vlc`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-8. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
+9. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
-9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-11. Deprecated: Found `omxplayer` in file `config.html`: Try to replace it with `vlc`.
+12. Deprecated: Found `omxplayer` in file `config.html`: Try to replace it with `vlc`.
+13. Recommendation: Found `jshint` in file `config.html`: Replace "jshint" by "eslint".
-12. Recommendation: Found `XMLHttpRequest` in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
+14. Recommendation: Found `XMLHttpRequest` in file `jquery-3.2.1.min.js`: Replace it with built-in fetch.
-13. Typo: Found `MagicMirror2` in file `installer.sh`: Replace it with `MagicMirror²`.
+15. Typo: Found `MagicMirror2` in file `installer.sh`: Replace it with `MagicMirror²`.
-14. Recommendation: Found `XMLHttpRequest` in file `jsmpeg.min.js`: Replace it with built-in fetch.
+16. Recommendation: Found `XMLHttpRequest` in file `jsmpeg.min.js`: Replace it with built-in fetch.
+17. Recommendation: Found `jshint` in file `onexit.js`: Replace "jshint" by "eslint".
-15. Deprecated: Found `omxplayer` in file `preinstall.sh`: Try to replace it with `vlc`.
+18. Deprecated: Found `omxplayer` in file `preinstall.sh`: Try to replace it with `vlc`.
-16. The branch name is 'master'.
+19. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RTSPtoWeb by shbatm](https://github.com/shbatm/MMM-RTSPtoWeb)